VirtusLab/git-machete-intellij-plugin/CONTRIBUTING.md

 brew reinstall --build-from-source git
 ```

-Also, some issues with `bash` itself has been reported.
+Also, some issues with `bash` itself have been reported.
 Make sure that the version you are using is 5.1 or later.

 ### (optional) Windows